 For an introduction of how DMP would work in PEI, watch this two-minute video:

 This video was published by Elections PEI to educate Islanders on the plebiscite being held this fall.
 For more information about the PEI plebiscite, vist www.yourchoicepei.ca.

-On September 29, Sean Graham will appear as a witness before the Special Committee on Electoral Reform to present DMP.
+On September 29, Sean Graham appeared as a witness before the Special Committee on Electoral Reform to present DMP.
 His submission to the Committee can be viewed on the Government page or by clicking here.
-For the meeting details, see the Notice of meeting, which can be found here.
+To hear his testimony, listen to the audio clip below.

 Sean Graham holds two Bachelor of Science degrees from the University of Alberta and can be contacted by email at firstname.lastname@example.org.